isaka-lumato/to-do-list/README.md

 Type `cd to-do-list` to access the project on the terminal

+Run npm i to install the dependencies

+Run npm start to start the application

 Run `npx hint .` to test for html linting check

 Run `npx stylelint "**/*.{css,scss}"` to test for css linting check